-Looking for a CBCT in Longmont?
+Looking for a Cone Beam CT (CBCT)?
 If so, we can help.
-Longmont Dental Loft is one of the few dental offices in the area that have this amazing piece of technology.
-Not only does it help us do a better job of treatment planning, but it also helps make the dental experience more convenient for you.
+We’re one of the few dental offices in Longmont that has this amazing piece of technology.
+Not only does it help us improve treatment planning, but it also helps make the dental experience more convenient for you.

-Since cone beam CT machines are a significant investment most dental offices don’t have this technology.
-Longmont Dental Loft has owned and operated a CBCT since February of 2019 and it’s been amazing.
-Having a CBCT in our Longmont dental practice has enabled us to provide even better dental care.
+Because CBCT machines are a significant investment, most dental offices don’t have this technology.
+Our office has owned and used one since 2019, enabling us to provide even better dental care for our patients.

-Unlike a traditional X-ray that is only in 2D, CBCT images are in 3D.
-Plus, it produces hundreds of images during a single rotation.
-This is extremely useful as it provides Dr. Hedrick with more information than she would get with a traditional X-ray.
-And in dentistry, the more information that we have, the better.
+Unlike traditional 2D X-rays, CBCT images are in 3D.
+They also produce hundreds of images during a single rotation, which provides Dr. Hedrick with more information than she would get from a traditional X-ray.
+And the more information we have, the better.

-Unlike traditional X-rays, a CBCT is in 3 dimensional.
-Regarding those 3D images, the CBCT will take many more pictures from a scan than a traditional X-ray is capable of.
-Plus, it’s an interactive experience where the dentist can view cross sections of your mouth.
+A CBCT is three-dimensional and can take many more pictures from a scan than a traditional X-ray can.
+It also provides an interactive experience where the dentist can view cross-sections of your mouth, ensuring better treatment planning.

 Uses for the CBCT in Dentistry

-How Does a CBCT Help for Placing Dental Implants?
+How Does a CBCT Help With Placing Dental Implants?

-One of the great things about a CBCT is how it allows us to optimize implant placement.
-For example, it will give us information to avoid areas of low bone density as well as structures like nerves, sinuses, and tooth roots.
+It helps by allowing us to perfect implant placement, such as informing us to avoid areas with low bone density as well as structures like nerves, sinuses, and tooth roots.

 How to Prepare for a CBCT Scan

-If you are a healthcare provider in Longmont or Niwot that needs to refer a patient out for a CBCT we would be happy to help.
-Please contact our office at 303-772-6333 and we can provide additional information.
+If you’re a healthcare provider in Longmont who needs to refer a patient for a CBCT scan, we would be happy to help.
+Please contact our office at 303-772-6333 and we can provide more information.

-We realize that most dental offices don’t have cone beam CT’s.
-It’s not necessary to be an existing patient of ours for a CBCT.
-If you’re in need of a Cone Beam CT in Longmont and not a patient of ours, we would be happy to help you.
-Please call our office at 303-772-6663 our office for additional information.
+We realize that most dental offices don’t have this technology, so it’s not necessary to be an existing patient of ours for this scan.
+Please call our office at 303-772-6333 for more information.